arazi2/aisends.github.io/_projects/UAV.md

 Preliminary results can be found in [this paper presented in SwarmNet 2023 Workshop] (https://arxiv.org/pdf/2308.12843.pdf)

-## Research Taks 7: Anomaly Detection and Safety Monitoring
+## Research Task 7: Anomaly Detection and Safety Monitoring
-An ultimate goal of thsi project is Anomaly Detection, or identifying Agents' actions that are not fully aligned with the expected rational behavior obtained by Inverse Learning.
-This Aspect includes (i) developing a reverse engineering framework that monitors the environment and target's actions to discover its decision-making strategy, as a baseline, and (ii)  to identify deviations from predicted behavior.
+The ultimate goal of this project is Anomaly Detection, or identifying Agents' actions that are not fully aligned with the expected rational behavior obtained by Inverse Learning.
+This Aspect includes (i) developing a reverse engineering framework that monitors the environment and target's actions to discover its decision-making strategy, as a baseline, and (ii)  identifying deviations from predicted behavior.
 The challenges include projecting the observer's perception of the environment to the target's perspective (seeing the world from the target's eyes), determining the target's ultimate goal and reward-generation process (reading the agent's brain), and including potentially unknown factors in the decision-making strategy.
-To this end, we develoed a set of Network-Level Safety Metrics (NSM) to guage the overal safety of traffic highway for mixture traffic.
+To this end, we develop a set of Network-Level Safety Metrics (NSM) to gauge the overall safety of traffic highways with mixt traffic of regular and self-driving vehicles.

 <img src="../images/UAV/TSafety.png" width = "100%">

 For more information, please read this [article] (https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9954361)

+## Other Research Tasks
+Other tasks include developing a learning-based framework for channel error recovery that utilizes sequential learning for exploiting long-term relations among video frames at a bit level.
+We also developed algorithms for small object tracking with UAVs as part of this project.

 <br>
 <br>